mpanighetti/dnd5e-monsters/README.md

 ### Monsters

 Monsters are arranged by creature type and listed alphabetically, but any stat blocks that are part of a single family of creatures (e.g. void dragons) will share a single content page.
 Monsters with multiple creature types will be listed under whatever is considered their primary creature type.
+Monsters with no default creature type are given the **Special** creature type label, with the specifics of determining their creature type defined within their stat blocks.

 | Creature Type | Monster | Challenge | Sources |
 |:-------------:|:--------|:---------:|:--------|